Marketplace overview

 Unified and intelligent search leverages a broad range of inventory metadata and forecasting data.
 This allows you to search using details beyond basic names and descriptions, such as:

-• Names and descriptions for both publishers and packages
+• Names and descriptions for publishers, packages, central partner deals, and private deals

 • Google audience segments including detailed affinity categories, for example, “Affinity Categories > Food & Dining > Cooking Enthusiasts”

-• Domains and apps associated with the inventory, such as cnn.com, espn.com
+• Sites and apps associated with the inventory, such as cnn.com, espn.com

-• Verticals: Content categories like "Computer & Electronics"
+• Categories of content like "Computer & Electronics"

 • Genres of content like "Action" and "Comedy"